Clean Install of TOS Aurora on AWS

 sysctl --system

-For maximum security, we strongly recommend not installing any RPMs on your VM other than those specifically mentioned in this section.
+For maximum security, we recommend only installing official security updates and security patches for your Linux distribution, as well as the RPMs specifically mentioned in this section.

 Mount The etcd Database on a Separate Volume